FAA Investigates Near Miss Between Two Planes at JFK Airport

 Key Facts

-- Transportation Secretary Sean Duffy stated that AI will not replace human air traffic controllers.
+- Transportation Secretary Sean Duffy stated that artificial intelligence will not replace human air traffic controllers.

-- A $12.5 billion allocation has been made as a 'down payment' to update air traffic control systems.
+- A $12.5 billion investment has been made to update air traffic control, with further funding sought for new software and AI.

 What Happened